aws-samples/sample-amazon-connect-outbound-call/README.md

 # Amazon Connect Outbound Call

-This repository contains solutions that demonstrate how to integrate Amazon Connect with AWS Lambda, Amazon LEX and Amazon Transcribe to automatically initiate a call to customer, gather necessary information through a conversation and store both the audio and transciption of the call for future needs
+This repository contains solutions that demonstrate how to integrate Amazon Connect with AWS Lambda, Amazon Lex and Amazon Transcribe to automatically initiate a call to customer, gather necessary information through a conversation and store both the audio and transcription of the call for future needs.

+Refer to the associated blog post for more information.

 ## Architecture